Robright20/usher/README.md

 ## Bad evaluations ?

-The criteria that we used to define are very subjectives, so be carefull if you try to use it in real life.
+The criteria that we used to define are very subjective, so be carefull if you try to use it in real life.

 - the moulinette grade is lower